kunan-sa/from-0-to-virtual-assistant/rasa_backend/Readme.md

 > NB: In order to leave the virtual environment simply use the command
 >    ```deactivate```

-> to delete/ remove with
+> delete/ remove the environment with
 > ```rm -rf venv```

 #### __Install dependencies__